emqx/emqx/docs/source/install.rst

 | 18083     | Dashboard Port                    |
 +-----------+-----------------------------------+

-The TCP ports could be configured in etc/emqttd.config:
+The TCP ports used can be configured in etc/emqttd.config:

 .. code:: erlang